paleopollen/pollen-detection-cli/README.md

 docker run -it --shm-size=<memory_size_allocated> --rm -v $(pwd)/data:/data --name pollen-detection-container pollen-detection -m /data/model.h5 -c /data/crops -d /data/detections -p
 ```

-Here, the `--shm-size=<memory_size_allocated>` option is used to increase the shared memory size for the Docker.
+**Important:** Here, we use the `--shm-size=<memory_size_allocated>` option to increase the shared memory size for the
-The default value is 64MB, which may not be enough for the parallel processing.
-The value should be set according to the
+Docker Engine.
+The default value is 64MB, which may be too little for parallel processing.
+Set this value according to
-memory available on the host machine container.
+the memory available on the host machine container.

 Help command: